digital-archives/HISTGA1011/slides/automation.md

 ---

 <div class="quote">
-“I would set up a Finder drag-and-drop transfer to run overnight, and four mornings out of five, I’d arrive at my workstation to discover the entire operation had failed because of a network drop or corrupted file.
-A colleague who was familiar with BASH [shell] suggested I use the <code>rsync</code> utility.”
+I would set up a Finder drag-and-drop transfer to run overnight, and four mornings out of five, I’d arrive at my workstation to discover the entire operation had failed because of a network drop or corrupted file.
+A colleague who was familiar with BASH [shell] suggested I use the <code>rsync</code> utility.
 </div>

 <div class="author">